wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_sendmany.md

 ---
-title: dash:sendmany \[POST\] {disallowed}
+title: sendmany  {disallowed} - Dash
-description: Creates and broadcasts a transaction which sends outputs to multipleaddresses.Note that this parameter has been removed in v0.17.
-To use this RPC witha fromaccount parameter, restart dashd with -deprecatedrpc=accounts.
+description: Example code for the sendmany  {disallowed} json-rpc method. Сomplete guide on how to use sendmany  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters